phaserjs/phaser/README.md

 * Camera.position would return the view rectangles centerX/Y coordinates, instead of view.x/y (which is what Camera.x/y returns), so it has been updated to return view.x/y instead (thanks @kamparR #2120)
 * Passing a BitmapData to a TileSprite as a texture would fail if the BitmapData had not been previously added to the cache.
 It now uses the new frameData property (thanks @mzamateo @lucap86 #2380)
 * When setting a global volume for the SoundManager it would previously incorrectly calculate the volumes of AudioTag based Sound objects that were not played at volume 1.
 The new approach uses Sound.updateGlobalVolume which adjusts the Sound volume to be a percentage of the global volume.
 So if the global volume is 0.5 and the Sound volume is 0.5, the Sound will play with an actual volume of 0.25 (thanks @VitaZheltyakov #2325)
+* Sound.play when using an AudioTag would ignore the muted state of the SoundManager and play regardless.
+It now checks the SoundManager.mute state on play, and sets the volume accorindingly (thanks @brianbunch #2139)

 ### Pixi Updates